esarandon/CV/README.md

-# Estanislao Sarandón - Resume
+# estani sarandón - Resume
 This is a personal resume website designed to showcase my professional background, skills, and interests as a software developer with a passion for sustainability.
 The site provides a clean and responsive layout, offering an engaging overview of my journey from sustainability specialist to backend developer, as well as my technical skills, experience, and education.

 ### Features